 For fund accounting, you will encounter two types of funds, namely, unrestricted and restricted funds.
 Unrestricted funds are resources that are used to finance the normal or general activities of a non-profit or government organisation.
 Restricted funds, on the other hand, are resources that are set aside to be used for special activities.
 A good example of restricted funding is when a non-profit university receives donations that are designated for a specific scholarship fund.
 Restricted funds can be further categorised into temporary and permanently restricted funds depending on the donor or grantor’s intent, the applicable laws and regulations, or the approved allocation of funds.

 Like other fields of accounting, fund accounting also adheres to a set of rules known as accounting standards.
 Regardless of the accounting standard applicable to your organisation, accountability still remains to be one of the core values of any non-profit and government organisation.
 This stresses the need for organisations to invest in accounting systems that are built to meet the requirements of fund accounting and to seek assistance from fund accountants who have specialised knowledge and experience in this field.

 Outsource Your Fund Accounting Needs to Us

-At Oric Consultancy Pte.
-Ltd., we have fund accountants who are competent and ready to assist you in recording and reporting the allocation and usage of your fund.
+At SG Accounting Solutions, we have fund accountants who are competent and ready to assist you in recording and reporting the allocation and usage of your fund.
 Regardless of whether you are religious organisation or charitable organisations, our fund accountants are ready to help.
-Please call us now at (+65) 6876 7906 to discuss your accounting needs further.
-Alternatively you can send us an email and we will revert shortly.
+We also provide company incorporation (i.e. affordable company registration) and cheap virtual office address.
+Please contact us now to discuss your accounting needs further.